tbaschak/blog-sources/_posts/2014-01-02-enjoying-html5-over-the-holidays.markdown

 <!--more-->

-I have launched a new website for my wife's photography business, <a href="http://meaganlee.com" target="_blank">meaganlee.com</a>, and have also redesigned <a href="http://as14866.net" target="_blank">as14866.net</a> with HTML5 as well.
+I have launched a new website for my wife's photography business, [meaganlee.com](http://meaganlee.com), and have also redesigned [as14866.net](http://as14866.net) with HTML5 as well.
 In the process I noticed an AUP was missing, so I created one.

 This blog (now running Octopress) is also baking HTML5 pages, with bootstrap!
 I <3 Bootstrap.
 Why generate essentially static content with a giant PHP engine, thats always being exploited and having login attepts made on.
 Static Content!!!!